bkader/Grid2-WoTLK/README.md

 ## Show Love & Support

-Though it's not required and I have never asked for it but people keep asking for it, if you want to show love and support, your PayPal donations are most welcome to **bkader[at]email.com**.
+Though it's not required and I have never asked for it but people keep asking for it, if you want to show love and support, your PayPal/Paysera donations are most welcome to **bkader[at]mail.com**.